 The HiFiMan Edition XS' bass accuracy is excellent.
-They have adequate punch and warmth that shouldn't overwhelm or muddy the rest of your tracks.
-If you're a fan of thumpy, rumbly genres like EDM and hip-hop, you may find their sound a little lacking.
+Compared to dynamic headphones like the Sennheiser HD 660S2, they can reproduce more low-bass, and overall, they have adequate punch and warmth that shouldn't overwhelm or muddy the rest of your tracks.
+If you're a fan of thumpy, rumbly genres like EDM and hip-hop, you may find their sound a little lacking though.

 These over-ears have amazing mid accuracy.
 The response is fairly flat, so vocals and lead instruments like Lionel Richie's voice in the chorus of Hello sound clear and present.
 A dip in the high-mid slightly weakens these sounds, though.

 The HiFiMan Edition XS have excellent treble accuracy.
 Just over midway into the song Static by Godspeed You!
 Black Emperor, strings, and guitars are clear and detailed but not harsh.
 Sibilants like cymbals are also bright without being too piercing.

 The HiFiMan XS' peaks and dips performance is great.
 There's a small peak in the high-bass, which adds a little extra warmth to audio, while a dip in the high-mids weakens vocals and lead instruments while a peak in the low-treble makes them a bit harsh.
 Another peak in the mid-treble turns sibilants like S and T sounds piercing.